VirtusLab/unicorn/README.md

 From version 0.5.0 forward dependency on Play! framework and `play-slick` library is no longer necessary.

-If you are using Play! anyway, examples below shows how to make use of `unicorn` then.
+If you are using Play! anyway, examples below show how to make use of `unicorn` then.

 Defining entities
 -----------------